BYU-PCCL/DL-MPC/README.md

 ```
 python3 inference.py
 ```
-This will generate 10 random plots for both simulated first-principles Data and hardware data.
+This will generate 10 random plots for both simulated first-principles data and hardware data.
 It outputs these plots under `./plots/`.

 If you wish to retrain the models on the data, run
 ```